kevintruong/til/Home.md

 * [[ Signals, Part 4: Sigaction ]]
 * [[ Signals Review Questions ]]

-## Exam Practice Questions
+## UIUC Exam Practice Questions
 Warning these are good practice but not comprehensive.
-The CS241 final assumes you fully understand and can apply all topics of the course.
+The UIUC CS241 final assumes you fully understand and can apply all topics of the course.
 Questions will focus mostly but not entirely on topics that you have used in the lab and programming assignments.

 * [[Exam Topics]]
 * [[C Programming: Review Questions]]